Text book information is available at the bookstore's website.

 Letter grades based on a 4.0 system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F) are issued for all HUSL courses except those indicating a pass/no pass grade modality in the course description.

-(Applies to JD students for courses beginning in Spring 2013 or later)
+(Applies to JD students for courses beginning in the Spring Semester, 2013 or later)

 • A student may only convert a letter grade to a “P” in one course during the student’s entire law school career.

-• Students may elect to replace their passing grade with a “P” by filing with the Registrar at any time after registering for the course but not later than 5 calendar days after his or her last grade for the semester is posted.
+• Students may elect to replace their passing grade with a “P” by filing with the Registrar at any time after registering for the course but not later than 5 calendar days after his or her last grade is posted for the semester or term in which that course was offered.

 • Once the pass option has been exercised, the student cannot reverse that decision, even if hindsight proves that another choice would have been more beneficial.